 Our success is the result of the hard work and dedication of our people.
-We reject bribery and all forms of corruption as a way of building our business.
-We have zero tolerance on corrupt practices such as bribery, embezzlement, extortion, influence peddling or facilitation payments.
+We reject bribery and corruption as a way of building our business.
+We must not demand a bribe.

 Anti-bribery and corruption laws also prohibit creation of inaccurate or false books and records and they require companies to develop and maintain adequate controls regarding corporate assets and accounting.